-Financial assets are recognised at amortised cost when the Company's business model objective is to collect the contractual cash flows of the assets and where these cash flows are solely payments of principal and interest ("SPPI") on the principal amount outstanding until maturity.
+Financial assets are recognised at amortised cost when the Company's business model objective is to collect the contractual cash flows of the assets and where these cash flows are Solely Payments of Principal and Interest ("SPPI") on the principal amount outstanding until maturity.
 Such assets are recognised when the Company becomes a party to the contractual provisions of the instrument.
 The instruments are initially measured at fair value (see note 3(d) below) and subsequently measured at amortised cost less any expected credit loss ("ECL") allowance.
 Interest is recognised in the statement of comprehensive income in 'Interest income', using the effective interest rate ("EIR") method as described below.
 Transaction costs that are directly attributable to the acquisition of the financial asset are added to the fair value on initial recognition.
-ECL and reversals thereof are recognised in the statement of comprehensive income in 'Net impairment (loss) / reversal on financial instruments'.
+ECL and reversals thereof are recognised in the statement of comprehensive income in 'Net reversal of impairment loss / (impairment loss) on financial instruments'.

-Financial liabilities classified at amortised cost include bank loans and overdrafts, trade and other payables, and debt and other borrowings.
+Financial liabilities classified at amortised cost include Convertible Preferred Equity Certificates ("CPECs"), and trade and other payables.